tldr-pages/tldr/pages/linux/duperemove.md

 `duperemove -r {{path/to/directory}}`

-- De-duplicate duplicate extents on a Btrfs or XFS (experimental) filesystem:
+- Deduplicate duplicate extents on a Btrfs or XFS (experimental) filesystem:

 `duperemove -r -d {{path/to/directory}}`